-"We used to take the boys to the Little League World Series as our summer vacation because I was a little league coach and that was a little boy's dream," Mark said.
+"We used to take the boys to the Little League World Series as our summer vacation because I was a little league coach and that was a little boy's dream," Mike said.
 "We went a couple years and stayed from start to finish.
 The boys would trade pins and do all of the stuff that comes with a Little League World Series."

 Now, Cody and Seth are seeing the payoff of a baseball career that they started a long time ago.
 In Ball State's third game of the season against UMass Lowell on Feb.
 17, the Freed duo came up with a pair of clutch performances to give the Cardinals a 4-3 win in extra innings.